-In this year’s GHI report, 136 countries met the criteria for inclusion in the GHI, but 9 had insufficient data to allow for calculation of a 2024 GHI score.
-To address this gap and give a preliminary picture of hunger in the countries with missing data, provisional designations of the severity of hunger were determined based on several known factors (see Table below):
+In this year’s GHI report 136 countries met the criteria for inclusion in the GHI, but 13 had insufficient data to allow for calculation of a 2025 GHI score.
+To address this gap and give a preliminary picture of hunger in the countries with missing data, provisional designations of the severity of hunger were determined based on several known factors (Table A.3):

 -